dibyanshusinha/weather-forecast/README.md

 I believe progress/improvement to be a never ending continuous process.
 With time many things could be improved to a point where perfection starts seeming to be nearer.

 However few of the things that currently comes to mind:
+* Add solution using few more frameworks

-* Include test cases
+* Include more test cases
-* Way better UI, with featres like animation etc, for eg if it's raining, the background could have some animations that immitates the real world raining etc...
+* Way better UI, with features like animation etc, for eg if it's raining, the background could have some animations that imitates the real world raining etc...
-* Make it more intuitive like instead of zip code it can accept all relevent query using city name,lat-lon etc...
+* Make it more intuitive like instead of zip code it can accept all relevant query using city name, lat-lon etc...

 # Instructions
 ***********
 ~~TODO~~